-- 3. The appropriate Referee shall check all final results, shall deal with any disputed points and, in conjunction with the Measurement Judge (Scientific) where appointed, shall supervise the measurements of Record performances.
+- 3. The appropriate Referee shall check all final results, shall deal with any disputed points and, in conjunction with the Chief Measurement Judge (Scientific) where appointed, shall supervise the measurements of Record performances.
 At the conclusion of each event, the result card shall be completed immediately, signed by the appropriate Referee and conveyed to the Competition Secretary. - 4.
-The appropriate Referee shall rule on any protest or objection regarding the conduct of the competition, including any matter arising in the Call Room. - 5.
-He shall have authority to warn or exclude from competition, any athlete guilty of acting in an unsporting or improper manner.
+The appropriate Referee shall rule on any protest or objection regarding the conduct of the competition (including in the Warm-up Area, Call Room and, after the competition, up to and including the Victory Ceremony). - 5.
+He shall have authority to warn or exclude from competition, any athlete guilty of acting in an unsporting or improper manner or under Rule 162.5.
 Warnings may be indicated to the athlete by showing a yellow card, exclusion by showing a red card.
-Warnings and exclusions shall be entered on the result card and communicated to the Competition Secretary and to the other Referees. - 6.
-The Referee may reconsider a decision (whether made in the first instance or in considering a protest) on the basis of any available evidence, provided the new decision is still applicable.
-Normally, such re-consideration may be undertaken only prior to the Victory Ceremony for the relevant event or any applicable decision by the Jury of Appeal.
+Warnings and exclusions shall be entered on the result card and communicated to the Competition Secretary and to the other Referees.